duhBlu/CS445-Project-Files/PD2/PD2-README.txt

 === Deliverable Elements ===

- I. Final Use Case Model, including Use Case Diagram and Use Case Descriptions using the template from Canvas II.
-Conceptual Model Class Diagram
+ I. Final Use Case Model, including Use Case Diagram and Use Case Descriptions using the template from Canvas II.a Conceptual Model Class Diagram
- II.
-Class Diagram
+ II.b Class Diagram
- 4. Dynamic Model, including Sequence Diagrams for at least three to four use cases and a State Chart Diagram of UIs.
+ III.
+Dynamic Model, including Sequence Diagrams for at least three to four use cases and a State Chart Diagram of UIs.

     notes: